 DMT result profiles are available in real time during the test execution.

 The direct measurement of soil deformation enables accurate estimations of elastic modulus.

 The KD parameter provides stress history information of the soil, a very difficult property to assess with other testing methods.

-The Medusa DMT is aa automated Dilatometer probe able to autonomously perform dilatometer tests, which generates and measures the pressure directly at depth.
+The Medusa DMT is an automated Dilatometer testing probe able to autonomously perform dilatometer tests, which generates and measures the pressure directly at depth.
 The obtained DMT readings are extremely repeatable, because the fluid is liquid (incompressible) and the pressure regulation is electronically controlled.
 New test procedures are possible, such as high resolution dissipation tests and horizontal pressure measurements during penetration.

 A rechargeable battery pack powers an electronic board, connected to a pressure transducer and to a custom designed motorized syringe.
 The operator controlled software in the electronics activates the motorised syringe for generating the pressure required to obtain the DMT readings.
 The maximum operating pressure is 100 MPa.
 A high accuracy pressure transducer is used to measure the pressure generated by the syringe and operating on the membrane.
 An electric wire provides the contact status of the membrane to the electronic board.
 The A, B, C pressure readings are recorded by the Medusa software.